pkali/scorch_src/README.md

 ###### Build 144
 2022-06-19
 Father's day release comes with the most anticipated new feature: defensive weapons.
 Thanks to @Pecus we have 5 completely new weapons and a more reasonably working parachute.
-The stub of the instruction manual describing these weapons is available here: ->link<-
+The stub of the instruction manual describing these weapons is available here: https://github.com/pkali/scorch_src/wiki/Instruction-manual.

 The new inventory system has been added.
 Call it by pressing the "I" key or short-pressing fire.
 Select the weapon to use by moving the joystick or cursor keys right.
 Switch between offensive and defensive weapons by moving the joystick left.
 Fire/escape to quit inventory.